 Last Update: August 3, 2020 @ 9:55am ET

 We take the protection of member information very seriously.
 We are deeply sorry for any concern or inconvenience this may have caused, and are working quickly to take the appropriate steps to prevent such incidents in the future.
 We hope that in time we can regain your trust, which we value above all.
 Below is an update on the latest information we have on a data security issue involving LiveAuctioneers account information.

-Our cybersecurity team has indeed confirmed that following a cyber attack against one of our IT suppliers on June 19, 2020, an unauthorised third party managed to access certain personal information from our bidder database.
+Our cybersecurity team has indeed confirmed that following a cyber attack against one of our IT suppliers on June 19, 2020, an unauthorized third party managed to access certain personal information from our bidder database.
 We were notified of the incident on July 11, 2020 and began notifying bidders that day through email and our website, based on how recently the bidder had used their LiveAuctioneers account.

 What Information Was Involved

-The data that has been exposed includes user account information like names, email addresses, mailing addresses, phone numbers, visit history, and encrypted passwords (the unauthorised party however managed to decrypt passwords after the cyber attack).
+The data that has been exposed includes user account information like names, email addresses, mailing addresses, phone numbers, and encrypted passwords (the unauthorized party however managed to decrypt passwords after the cyber attack).
 Not all of this information may have been present on your bidder account.
 Please also know that complete payment card numbers were not accessed, and we have no reason to believe auction history was affected.

 The exposure of your LiveAuctioneers credentials (i.e. login and password) could affect other online accounts you may have (if they use the same or similar credentials).
 You could also be exposed to impersonation and phishing attempts.

 As soon as we became aware of this incident, we blocked the unauthorised access to bidder account information and disabled your most recent LiveAuctioneers password.

 We have taken immediate steps to improve our security and prevent such incidents in the future:

 - We have suspended our relationship with the compromised IT supplier.